contraband/autopilot/README.md

    application and traffic begins to be load-balanced between the two applications.

-3. The old application is deleted along with its routes.
+3. The old application is deleted along with its route mappings.
 All traffic now goes to the new application.

 [indiana-jones]: https://www.youtube.com/watch?v=0gU35Tgtlmg